Darkkrye/CacheClearToolbarClone/README.md

  - [ ] Add additional namespace,
  - [ ] Release to composer,
  - [ ] Change properties to only work in dev environment,
- - [ ] Add new route to just clear the cache and close the tab.
+ - [ ] Add new route to just clear the cache and close the tab,
+ - [ ] Add his own css rules.